Corporate Tax Rate

 The Interactive Digital Media Tax Credit has been expanded to include qualifying BC labour employed in the development of augmented reality and virtual reality products.
 Moreover, for corporations with qualifying expenses greater than $2 million, their principal business no longer need be the development of interactive digital media.

 The Mining Exploration Tax Credit has been expanded to include costs incurred (after February 28, 2015) for environmental studies and community consultation.

 As a result of the change to the small business corporate tax rate, the dividend tax credit on ineligible dividends will be decreased from 17% to 15% effective for 2017 onwards.

 Len is a partner in our Vancouver office and is the co-practice group leader of our Tax Law group.
-Len’s practice focuses on taxation including both income and commodity taxation, in a transactional context.
-Len provides tax advice ...
+Len’s practice focuses on creating tax effective structures for client’s operating Canadian businesses and their succession ...